FourSquare (New)

 Dissertation: The Historical Contributions of Boasian Anthropology to the Interdiscipline of Intercultural Relations.
 The University of New Mexico, Department of Communication & Journalism.
 1999.

 The School of International Service, The American University, Washington, D.C.
 1996.
-Advisor: Mitchell Hammer.
+Adviser: Mitchell Hammer.

 Post-Baccalaureate, courses in Chinese Language, History, and Political Science, Marietta College, Marietta, OH, Fall 1991-Spring 1992.